 We believe that the curriculum is more than just the development of subject-based skills, knowledge and understanding, it also makes a vital contribution to the development of the children's attitudes and beliefs.
 Our statement for Spiritual, Moral, Social and Cultural development can be viewed here.

 We ensure that through our school vision, values, rules, curriculum and teaching we promote tolerance and respect for all cultures, faiths and lifestyles.
-Our document 'Preparation for Life in Modern Britain' can be viewed here.
+Our document 'Preparation for Life in Modern Britain' can be viewed under our 'Policies' section.

 The school complies with the statutory requirements of the Early Years Foundation Stage and The National Curriculum.
 The curriculum also includes the development of positive personal attitudes, a sense of responsibility, care for people and the environment and a mutual respect for the contribution of each individual within the school community.
 We try to provide the children with an ever widening range of experiences which include doing, discussing, taking part and sharing.

 Children are encouraged to be independent in their learning and develop and use the school’s ten “Superskills for Learning”.
 An effective learner is someone who… makes connections; collaborates; communicates; perseveres; is reflective; is confident; is creative; is a risk taker; is resourceful; is curious.
 Children are rewarded for using these skills in their learning and are able to recognise these skills both in their own and others’ learning.

 Children are encouraged to develop a growth mindset attitude towards their own learning.
 Children will learn:

 - Talents can be developed and great abilities can be built over time

 - To view mistakes as an opportunity to develop

 - To be resilient (they never give up)